Jim Hartung

 lead in science, technology, industry, and business.

-Now, systems engineering can help us address our most difficult
+Systems engineering can also help us address our most difficult

 social, economic, envronmental, and political problems.